Changing Your Password

 Via Remote Desktop

 Log into the Physics Remote Desktop server (see our tutorial for instructions).
-Click on the "Start" menu button.
-In the lower right-hand corner of the Start menu itself there is a link titled "Windows Security".
-Click it.
-Like hitting Control-Alt-Delete on a physical PC, you get a default login desktop with a system menu in the center (Figure 6).
-Click on "Change a password", and just like the options above, you'll get the usual currrent and new password fields.
-Carefully fill the in, and either hit "Return" or clcik the blue arrow icon.
+As discussed above, you would usually use the Control-Alt-Delete key combination to bring up the Windows security option; this only works on a local computer, though.
+To get the security options on the remote machine, use Control-Alt-End instead.
+(For older remote desktops with a Windows 7 look, click on the "Start" menu button.
+In the lower right-hand corner of the Start menu itself there is a link titled "Windows Security", as seen in Figure 6.)
+Like hitting Control-Alt-Delete on a local, physical PC, you get a default login desktop with a system menu in the center (Figure 7).
+Click on "Change a password", and just like the options above, you'll get the usual current and new password fields (Figure 8).
+Carefully fill that in, and either hit "Return" or click the arrow icon.
 If you didn't make any mistakes, your password has been changed.
 Otherwise, you will get an error message explaining the problem and a chance to try again.